ncats/translator-workflows/Orange_QB1_Benchmark_CQs/README.md

 Benchmarking queries are being collaboratively developed and staged for implementation in the google spreadsheet [here](https://docs.google.com/spreadsheets/d/1wbP1Ykryibcan2ZgZTOmnGp9WjcRE7nNig3akiq0PuY/edit#gid=1337100562).
 When a query is ready for implmentation in a Jupyter notebook, a new folder is created in this `Orange_QB1_Benchmarking` directory, and seeded with a **README file** that describes the query.
 An example of a README with instructions can be found [here](https://github.com/NCATS-Tangerine/cq-notebooks/blob/master/Contributor_Docs/cq_readme_template.md), and an empty template for Benchmarking query README file is below.

 In addition to the README file, a **Github issue** should be created for each notebook to track status, ownership, and outcomes.
-Instructions and a template for these tickets are [here](https://github.com/NCATS-Tangerine/cq-notebooks/blob/master/Contributor_Docs/notebook_status_ticket_template.md).
+Instructions and a template for these tickets are [here](https://github.com/NCATS-Tangerine/cq-notebooks/blob/master/Contributor_Docs/notebook_status_ticket_template.md), and a template is also included below.

 More information about Benchmarking Query staging and development processes can be found in the Contributor Documentation [here](https://github.com/NCATS-Tangerine/cq-notebooks/blob/master/Contributor_Docs/Query_Bank_Development.md).
 General information about Translator CQ development can be found [here](https://github.com/NCATS-Tangerine/cq-notebooks/blob/master/Contributor_Docs/CONTRIBUTING.md).